-The curriculum is outcome-based and is learner-centered.
+The curriculum is outcome-based and is learner-centred.
 Like the Foundation Programme Curriculum, it is a spiral curriculum in that learning experiences revisit learning outcomes.
 Each time a learning outcome is visited in the curriculum, the purpose is to support the trainee's progress by encouraging performance in situations the trainee may not have previously encountered, in more complex and demanding situations and with increasing levels of autonomy.
-The detail of how the curriculum supports progress is described in more detail in the Trainee and Trainer Guide to ARCPs.
+The details of how the Curriculum supports progress are described in more detail in the Trainee and Trainer Guide to ARCPs that is set out later.
 The intended learning outcomes of the curriculum are structured under the Good Medical Practice (2013) headings that set out a framework of professional competencies.

 The curriculum is learner-centred in the sense that it seeks to allow trainees to explore their interests within the outcome framework, guided and supported by an educational supervisor.
 The Royal College of Psychiatrists has long recognised the importance of educational supervision in postgraduate training.
 For many years, the College recommended that all trainees should have an hour per week of protected time with their educational supervisor to set goals for training, develop individual learning plans, provide feedback and validate their learning.